 Cellars

 Repair category -

-Notes Not applicable
+Notes N/A

-Electricity Repair category 1 Notes Not tested.
-It is good practice to obtain an Electrical Installation Condition Report (EICR) from a suitably qualified electrical contractor to confirm that the electrical installation is in safe working order.
+Electricity

+Repair category 2

+Notes The electrical switchgear is of mixed age and aspects of the installation are dated.
+It would be good practice to have the electrical system checked and upgraded where necessary by a suitably qualified electrical contractor.
 It is assumed that building regulation approval has been obtained for any electrical alteration or installation carried out after 1 January 2005.
-The Institution of Engineering and Technology (IET) recommends that inspections and testings are undertaken at least every five years and on a change of occupancy for tenanted property or every ten years or change of owner ship for owner occupied properties.
+The Institution of Engineering and Technology (IET) recommends that inspections and testings are undertaken at least every five years and on a change of occupancy for tenanted property or every ten years or change of ownership for owner occupied properties.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations and codes of practice.